Strapperorg/boostrapper/README.md

 ### Community Repository

-By default, the extension uses the [topdown/Bootstrapper-Blueprints](https://github.com/topdown/Bootstrapper-Blueprints) repository for community blueprints.
+By default, the extension uses the [Blueprints](https://github.com/Strapperorg/blueprints) repository for community blueprints.
 You can customize this in the settings.

+You can also explore blueprints through our searchable website at [strapper.org](https://strapper.org/).

 Community blueprints are automatically tagged with the "community" tag when downloaded.